-Unit 1 Role of Accounting in Business Outcome 1 - The Role of Accounting: Describe the resources required to establish and operate a business, and select and use accounting reports and other information to discuss the success or otherwise of the business.
-Outcome 2 - Recording Financial Data and Reporting Accounting Information for a Service Business: Identify and record financial data, report and explain accounting information for a servicce business, and suggest and apply appropraite financial and non- financial indicators to measure business performance.
-Unit 2 Accounting and Decision-Making for a Trading Business Outcome 1 - Accounting for Inventory: Record and report for inventory and discuss the effect of relevant financial and non-financial factors, and ethical considerations, on the outcome of business decisions.
-Outcome 2 - Accounting For and Managing Account Receivable and Accounts Payable: Record and report for accounts receivable and accounts payable, and analyse and discuss the effect of relevant decisions on the performance of the business including the influence of ethical considerations.
-Outcome 3 - Accounting For and Managing Non- Current Assets: Record and report for non-current assets and depreciation.
-Unit 3 Financial Accounting for a Trading Business Outcome 1 - Recording and Analysing Financial Data: Redord dinancial data using a double entry system; explain the role of the General Journal, General Ledger and inventory cards in the recording process; and describe, discuss and analyse various aspects of the accounting system, including ethical considerations.
-Outcome 2 - Preparing and Interpre ting Accounting Reports: Unit 4 Recording, Reporting, Budgeting and Decision- Making Outcome 1 - Extension of Recording and Reporting: Record financial data and balance day adjustments using a double entry system, report accounting information using an accrual-based system and evaluate the effort of balance day adjustments and alternative methods of depreciation on accounting reports.
-Outcome 2 - Budgeting and Decision-Making: Prepare budgeted accounting reports and variance
+Role of Accounting in Business Outcome 1 - The Role of Accounting:

+Describe the resources required to establish and operate a business, and select and use accounting reports and other information to discuss the success or otherwise of the business.

+Outcome 2 - Recording Financial Data and Reporting Accounting Information for a Service Business:

+Identify and record financial data, report and explain accounting information for a servicce business, and suggest and apply appropraite financial and nonfinancial indicators to measure business performance.

+Financial Accounting for a Trading Business Outcome 1 - Recording and Analysing Financial Data:

+Redord dinancial data using a double entry system; explain the role of the General Journal, General Ledger and inventory cards in the recording process; and describe, discuss and analyse various aspects of the accounting system, including ethical considerations.

+Outcome 2 - Preparing and Interpre ting Accounting Reports:

 Record transactions and prepare, interpret and analyse accounting reports for a trading business.

+Accounting and Decision-Making for a Trading Business

+Outcome 1 - Accounting for Inventory:

+Record and report for inventory and discuss the effect of relevant financial and non-financial factors, and ethical considerations, on the outcome of business decisions.

+Outcome 2 - Accounting For and Managing Account Receivable and Accounts Payable:

+Record and report for accounts receivable and accounts payable, and analyse and discuss the effect of relevant decisions on the performance of the business including the influence of ethical considerations.

+Outcome 3 - Accounting For and Managing Non- Current Assets:

+Record and report for non-current assets and depreciation.

+Recording, Reporting, Budgeting and Decision-Making

+Outcome 1 - Extension of Recording and Reporting: Record financial data and balance day adjustments using a double entry system, report accounting information using an accrual-based system and evaluate the effort of balance day adjustments and alternative methods of depreciation on accounting reports.

 Outcome 2 - Budgeting and Decision-Making: Prepare budgeted accounting reports and variance reports for a trading business using financial and other relevant information, and model, analyse and discuss the effort of alternative strategies on the performance of a business.